-The University of Manchester is committed to creating an environment where diversity is celebrated and everyone is treated fairly, regardless of gender, gender identity, disability, ethnic origin, religion or belief, sexual orientation, marital or transgender status, age, or nationality.
-For more information, please visit:
+The University of Manchester is committed to creating an environment where diversity is celebrated and everyone is treated fairly and provided with equal opportunities, regardless of their sexual orientation or transgender status.

 You may need to support students who become pregnant while they are studying and ask to interrupt their studies, or who are already parents or carers and face challenges combining these responsibilities with their studies.

 The University has a policy relating to pregnancy, and there are lots of resources online that might be helpful for your student.
 As a first step, if your student is not already registered with a GP, they can find their nearest surgery on the NHS website.

 There are additional resources for students with caring responsibilites on the Student Support Website, as well as a financial factsheet.
 It might be helpful to think about scheduling appointments or events to be inclusive of those with caring responsibilities.

 The University recognises that while postgraduate researchers (PGRs) are not immune from the many issues that can affect all students, PGRs are unique in their experience of university and life more generally.
 Completing a research programme is different to any kind of study or any previous employment, and it brings unique challenges as well as opportunities.

 Information about resources available to support PGR mental health and wellbeing can be found here.

 Studying for a demanding degree at our University in addition to training 20+ hours per week is challenging.
 The University supports student (dual career) athletes by offering elite sports scholarships centred on enabling sport scholars to achieve their potential in both their academic studies and sport.